Meet Our Faculty

 Erin began dancing at the age of 7 at a local studio.
 She trained in many styles including ballet, tap, jazz, lyrical, hip hop, irish step dancing and musical theatre.
-She joined the Cheryl’s School of Dance family in 2013 and has loved becoming part of such a positive and encouraging studio environment.
-She is currently studying Psychology and Elementary Education at Salem State University and is excited to be able to combine her love of dance with her love of teaching to help encourage kids of all ages and levels to fall in love with the art of dance.
+She joined the Art In Motion family in 2013 and has loved becoming part of such a positive and encouraging studio environment.
+She recently graduated with a degree in Educational Studies from Western Governors University and is excited to be able to combine her love of dance with her love of teaching to help encourage kids of all ages and levels to fall in love with the art of dance.

 Amanda began dancing at the age of five under the direction of Diane Cole.
 Her love of performing lead her to pursue a Bachelor of Fine Arts in Theatre at Tisch School of the Arts, New York University.
 After graduating, Amanda returned to the Boston area and began teaching Ballet, Tap, Jazz, Lyrical and Pointe at Cheryl’s.
 Amanda enjoys learning new movement styles and has studied Irish Step, Seanos, Kick Boxing, Qi Chong, and Martial Arts.
 She is currently a 1st degree black belt in Oom Yung Doe, a Korean Style Martial Art, and is a certified Women’s Self Defense Instructor.
 Whenever possible, Amanda shares her training and experiences by offering workshops here at AIM on topics such as Musical Theatre and self-defense.